 Silver Labradors are a relatively new color of Labrador Retriever that has become more popular in the last few decades.

-They can be identified by their lighter gray coat color that appears to be a shiny or almost “shimmery” silver.
+First of all, what exactly are they?
+Silver Labs can be identified by their lighter gray coat color that appears to be a shiny or almost “shimmery” silver.

 Hungry for More?